haziqarbab/SyntheticImageDetection/README.md

 # AI vs Real Image Detection

 This project provides a modular, feature-based pipeline to distinguish AI-generated images from real photographs using classical machine learning techniques.
-It supports flexible feature extraction, training multiple models (including ensembles), streaming support for large datasets (e.g. DRAGON), and detailed logging for analysis and reproducibility.
+It supports flexible feature extraction, training multiple models (including ensembles), streaming support for the DRAGON dataset, and detailed logging for analysis and reproducibility.

 ---